faressoft/terminalizer/README.md

 # Installation

-You need first to install [Node.js](https://nodejs.org/en/download/), then install the tool globally using this command:
+You need to install [Node.js](https://nodejs.org/en/download/) first, then install the tool globally using this command:

 ```bash
 npm install -g terminalizer